freeradical13/freeradical13.github.io/index.md

 #### Neurons

 [Neurons][] (or nerve cells) are electrically excitable cells that receive, process, and transmit information through electrical and chemical signals.
-[Axons][] are protrusions from neurons which transmit signals.
-[Dendrites][] are protrusions from neurons which receive signals.

-In [Synaptic Signaling][], neurons excrete [Neurotransmitters][] diffuse across special junctions called [Synapses][] to trigger target cells.

-In Neuroendocrine Signaling, neurons called [Neurosecretory Cells][] excrete [Neurohormones][] which diffuse into the bloodstream.
+A [ganglion][] is a cluster of neurons.

-[Nervous tissue][] is a tissue of neurons along with [glial cells][] (or neuroglia) which assist signal propagation and provide nutrients to neurons.
+[Nervous tissue][] is a tissue of neurons along with [glial cells][] (or glia) which assist signal propagation and provide nutrients to neurons.

+[Dendrites][] are protrusions from neurons which receive signals near the main neuron cell body.

+An [axon][] is an extension of the neuron which transmits signals.

+[Nerves][] are bundles of axons.

-Nervous tissue is the main component of the [central nervous system][] which is made of a brain and spinal cord.
+Nervous tissue is the main component of the [Central Nervous System][] which is made of a brain and spinal cord.
 A [brain][] is an organ composed of nervous tissue that controls the rest of the organism.
 A [spinal cord][] is a tubular bundle of nervous tissue used to send and receive information to and from the brain.

-The [peripheral nervous system][] includes nervous tissue besides the brain and spinal cord.
-[Nerves][] are bundles of axons.
+The [Peripheral Nervous System][] includes nervous tissue besides the brain and spinal cord.

+There are a few major types of neurons:

+* Sensory Neurons transmit information about external stimuli.
+* [Interneurons][] form local circuits within a brain or ganglion.
+* Motor Neurons transmit signals to muscle cells to cause contraction and movement.

+When a neuron is not signaling, it has a [Resting Potential][] that's usually -60 to -80 mV since the inside of a neuron is negatively charged due to higher concentrations of K<sup>+</sup> inside and higher concentration of Na<sup>+</sup> outside which creates a voltage across the membrane.
+Sodium-Potassium Pumps use ATP to actively pump two K<sup>+</sup> in and three Na<sup>+</sup> out against their concentration gradients.
+There are Potassium channels which are always open to allow K<sup>+</sup> ions to diffuse out of the cell to maintain the resting potential.
+There are Sodium channels which are mostly closed so that few Na<sup>+</sup> ions diffuse into the cell.
+This combination of diffusions creates the resting potential.

+[Hyperpolarization][] occurs when the inside of the neuron becomes more negative.
+Depolarization occurs when the inside of the neuron becomes more positive.

+Some of the ion channels in a neuron are [Voltage-Gated Ion Channels][] which open or close in response to stimuli.
+In the case of a [Graded Potential][], a small hyperpolarization or depolarization (depending on which gates are opened and closed) causes a temporary change in voltage which dissipates over a short period of time.

+If a stimulus depolarizes the voltage past a certain threshold (around -55mV), a large change in voltage occurs called the [Action Potential][] because Sodium channels open, letting Na<sup>+</sup> ions into the cell resulting in further depolarization.
+The increased depolarization leads to additional Sodium channels opening, and thus further depolarization while most Potassium voltage-gated ion channels stay closed.
+After a certain point, voltage-gated sodium ion channels close and potassium channels open thus bringing the voltage back down.
+During this phase called the [Refractory Period][], the sodium channels are inactivated so that a second signal cannot simulataneously affect the neuron.
+Because of the inactivated sodium channels, the current can only move in one direction, thus a series of action potentials moves a signal along an axon as Sodium and Potassium voltage-gated ion channels respond sequentially.
+An action potential is binary: it either reaches the threshold and initiates or it doesn't.

+For some axons, glial cells called [Oligodendrocytes][] in the central nervous system and [Schwann Cells][] in the peripheral nervous system produce electrical insulation around axons called [Myelin Sheaths][].
+In such myelinated axons, voltage-gated sodium channels are only in between the myelinated sections, in areas called [Nodes of Ranvier][], thus signals travel faster because the action potential simply passes down the myelinated portions to the next node of ranvier in a process called Saltatory Conduction.

+In [Synaptic Signaling][], signals pass between neurons through electrical or chemical [Synapses][] across short gaps called [Synaptic Clefts][].
+In chemical synapses, neurons excrete [Neurotransmitters][] diffuse across to trigger target cells.
+As an action potential arrives at the presynaptic membrane of the signaling cell, depolarization opens voltage-gated ion channels that let in Ca<sup>2+</sup> from the outside which cause vesicles to release neurotransmitters to the target cells.
+At the target dendrites, [Ligand-Gated Ion Channels][] are opened by the neurotransmitters to allow Na<sup>+</sup> and K<sup>+</sup> to diffuse to depolarize the membrane to create an [Excitatory Postsynaptic Potential][], or to allow K<sup>+</sup> and Cl<sup>-</sup> to diffuse to hyperpolarize to create an [Inhibitory Postsynaptic Potential][].
+In the process of [Summation][], postsynaptic potentials in rapid succession may combine to exceed the action potential threshold at the integration center called the [Axon Hillock][] to start another action potential.
+Some neurotransmitters activate G protein-coupled receptors which activate a signal cascade that opens and closes ion channels.

+Example neurotransmitters include:

+* [Acetylcholine][] participates in muscle stimulation, memory formation, and learning.
+* Amino acids that may act as neurotransmitters such as [Glutamate][] which participates in long-term memory formation, and in some organisms funtions the role of acetylcholine.
+* [Biogenic Amines][] which are synthesized from amino acids such as Dopamine and Serotonin.
+* [Neuropeptides][] which are short peptides that may act as neurotransmitters such as Endorphins that decrease pain perception.
+* Gases that may act as neurotransmitters such as Nitric Oxide (NO).

+In Neuroendocrine Signaling, neurons called [Neurosecretory Cells][] excrete [Neurohormones][] which diffuse into the bloodstream.

 #### Brain